WINCHESTER IN BATTLE & AT WAR

 Few records are known which indicate how the residents of Winchester viewed the Abolitionist movement prior to 1859.
 Local feelings were assuredly mixed, but the death of John Brown brought forth a display of public mourning in the town.
 From 11 o’clock to noon, the bells were tolled.
 In the evening, a public meeting was held in Lyceum Hall, opened by the Rev. Mr. Eddy of the Baptist Society “with a fervent prayer that the martyrdom of Brown might be sanctified to the cause of truth justice and humanity.”
 During the early 1860s, ministers preached about the evils of slavery, the local Young Men’s Literary Association held debates on emancipation which all ended with votes of support for President Lincoln’s actions, and audiences in Lyceum Hall listened to anti-slavery speakers, notably Frederick Douglass.
 (Pictured is Stephen Roberts, a freed slave who lived in Winchester after the war.)

 Nonetheless, there were some who favored secession and maintaining the status quo in the Southern states, though all townspeople were called upon to support the Union once the war began.
-[Read more: Abolition and Emancipation and The Abolitionist and the Sculptor]
+[Read more: Abolition and Emancipation, Abolitionist John A. Bolles, and The Abolitionist and the Sculptor]

 “Eleven years after Winchester began to live, it sent its sons in full quota to war, to maintain the constitution and continue the union of States.
 ‘With war in each breast and freedom on each brow,’ at the Wilderness, at Fredericksburg, at Antietam and Gettysburg their blood and lives were given up for liberty and good government.
 Some sleep in Wildwood [Cemetery], some where they fell–all honored in story and song.”4